theonlykingpin/theonlykingpin/README.md

 I am continually learning and developing my skills, and I can learn a new skill very fast. ⚡

-I have good python knowledge, with accent on code quality, easy maintenance and user experience. 🖥️
+I have good python knowledge, with accent on code quality, easy maintenance and speed improvments and user experience. 🖥️

 I also have good knowledge of development patterns and best practices. :octocat: